What is sub-tasking?

 function) as well as all the same information for your subtask

-Note: If you want to modify the information about your current task, some fields can be updated via the PTTaskCompletionFunctionMessageResponse
+.
+This makes it easy to manipulate both tasks from this context.Note: If you want to modify the information about your current task, some fields can be updated via the

 , but otherwise you’ll need to use the SendMythicRPCTaskUpdate

-If you're creating subtasks and you want tokens associated with them (such as matching the token supplied for the parent task), then you must manually supply it as part of creating your subtask (ex: Token=taskData.Task.TokenID
+function call to update other attributes about your parent task (or anything about your subtask).If you’re creating subtasks and you want tokens associated with them (such as matching the token supplied for the parent task), then you must manually supply it as part of creating your subtask (ex:

 ).
-Mythic doesn't assume subtasks also need the token applied.
+Mythic doesn’t assume subtasks also need the token applied.What does the flow look like?

-Here we have the flow for a command, shell
+Here we have the flow for a command,shell

 , that issues a subtask called run